Top 14 Sites Like YouTube (That Are Better)

 If you’re a content creator who uploads longer videos, opt for the Pro version as the free version allows upload only up to 4GB per video.

 One of the advantages of using Dailymotion is that they’re less strict with video removal and censorship.
 Head on over to their website to find out more.

 Established in 2003, Metacafe is home to tons of short, lighthearted videos of around 1–2 minutes.
 Some videos are even shorter than 30 seconds.
 It’s a go-to-place to find some witty content that’ll make you smile.

 It's pretty apparent by looking at its interface that this website isn’t a place for in-depth and serious content.
 Most of the videos are short, home-made clips.
-If you’re used to clickbait material and rather enjoy it, you will spend tons of time on this site.
+If you’re a fan of clickbait material, you will spend tons of time on this site.

-BitChute is one of the very few videos hosting websites that uses peer-to-peer technology.
+BitChute is one of the very few video hosting websites that uses peer-to-peer technology.
 The videos shared here have no way of being censored.
-As videos aren’t hosted traditionally, content can’t be taken down, unless the whole website goes down.
+As the videos aren’t hosted traditionally, content can’t be taken down, unless the whole website goes down.

 While there are certain benefits of decentralized hosting, some serious drawbacks come along with it.
 For starters, videos need to be seeded by at least one user all the time.
 If there are no seeders, you will have to go to their website to watch the video.
 Since it’s still under development, there is still a lot to be ironed out.

 PeerTube is another video sharing website using decentralized technology.
 Everything from its structure, policies, rules, to monetization scheme, are similar to Bitchute.

 You can be your own boss in this decentralized network, as it gives you full control over your videos.
 If you want your videos to be available for free, it won’t monetize them.